Topzle Topzle

 Description

 Morro Castle (1930) – During the early morning hours of 8 September, while en route from Havana to New York, the passenger liner caught fire and burned, killing 137 passengers and crew members out of the 549 aboard.
-The ship was beached near Asbury Park, New Jersey, and remained there for several months until it was eventually towed away and sold for scrap.
+The ship was beached near Asbury Park, New Jersey, and remained there for several months until it was eventually towed away and sold f

 Deaths